UW-GDA/jupyterbook/book/resources/students/student_weekly_workflow.md

 ### 6. Merge the Pull Request on Github
 * This won't change anything for your submission, but it indicates to the TA/instructor that you reviewed the feedback, and interactive discussion is complete.

+## Important Notes on Assignments

+### Completing the lab exercises is not a race!
+   * Take your time as you work through these in groups and for homework.
+   * Read the background information and instructions, follow links to documentation, read or at least skim some of the external resources.
+   * Try to work toward improving your understanding rather than rushing to find an answer to all questions as quickly as possible.
+* Following instructions vs. thinking and coming up with your own solution
+   * I’ve spent a fair amount of time attempting to prepare instructions that are clear and at the right level (offering hints, but not telling you exactly what to do).
+   * I update, correct and improve the instructions every year based on student questions and common sticking points.
+   * I really appreciate it when people ask for clarification, offer suggestions, fixes for typos, etc.

+### Sanity checks
+   * As you work, remember to include periodic sanity checks.
+   * It’s relatively easy to produce a plot or calculate a number, but try to stop and ask yourself if it actually makes sense based on what you expect and general knowledge.
+   * For example, several students had latitude and longitude backwards on initial plots in Lab 03 (a common mistake, one that I still occasionally make).
+When you make a plot, check axes, and ask yourself, is it possible to have points at a latitude of -125°? (ah, no, as this exceeds -90° latitude at the south pole)

+### Sample code and output
+   * When preparing the exercises notebooks, I remove most of the code, but I preserve a subset of plots and other output.
+   * These are intended to serve as a guide, help you check your own output, and keep you on the right track - not a substitute for doing your own sanity checks.
+   * These are not the “correct” answer or a plot that you must reproduce!
+Many are quick plots that I generated using personal preferences/habits, and they can contain mistakes or other issues that should be fixed.
+   * Rather than reproduce sample output, try to create plots/output that you think offers the best answer or visualization for the task/question.
+Better yet, make a plot that improves upon what I included!
+   * And if your answer differs from mine, but you are confident, back it up with some justification.
+You’re probably right!
+You’re all smart and collectively will notice things that I missed, and I will gladly update the solutions notebook to avoid confusion in future years.
+Thanks!